Learn a few tips to help you create the best container garden for your home, including how to choose plants, how to plant them and maintenance.

 Use Filler In Your Pots

-Fill bottom of your pots with old nursery cell packs, or slightly crushed aluminum cans to lighten the load and save on soil.
+Fill the bottom of your pots with old nursery cell packs, or slightly crushed aluminum cans to lighten the load and save on soil.
 This is especially true for nursery annual flowers that will only last a few months.

 Pack Them In